FrankieLingIsHere/Construction_Risk_Prediction_with_Interface/README.md

 ## Notes

 - Make sure you have a **valid Gemini API key** and access to the required model files.
 Replace your api key in the app.py file so that it can run the interface properly.
-Get your API Key here: [Google API KEY](https://aistudio.google.com/app/u/3/apikey)
+Get your API Key here if you do not have one yet: [Google API KEY](https://aistudio.google.com/app/u/3/apikey)
 - For best results, use the **provided example scenarios** or detailed construction incident descriptions.

 ---